rs239/schema/README.rst

 Schema is based on a metric learning approach and formulates the modality-synthesis problem as a quadratic programming problem.
 Its Python-based implementation can efficiently process large datasets without the need of a GPU.

 Read the documentation_.
-We encourage you to report issues and create pull reports to contribute your enhancements at our `Github page`_.
+We encourage you to report issues at our `Github page`_ ; you can also create pull reports there to contribute your enhancements.
 If Schema is useful for your research, please consider citing `bioRxiv (2019)`_.